jrodalo/insomnia-plugin-debug-helper/README.md

 }
 ```

-Of course, you need to make sure that your API returns a unique request ID header.
+Of course, you need to make sure that your API logs and returns a unique request ID header.